Skip to content

 print(f"All LAG member ports UP on {host}")

-LAG multiplies bandwidth across flows, not within a flow
+LAG multiplies bandwidth across flows

 Use Active LACP mode